nobodyme/aws-db-specialty/1-RDS.md

 ## Some points that I forget
 - RDS also supports TDE (Transparent Data Encryption) for SQL Server (Enterprise Edition only) and Oracle DB instances.
 Might slightly affect DB performance if you use TDE and **encryption at rest** simultaneously
 - RDS offers only upto 5 read replicas, and 5 cross region read replicas
-- You cannot promote a replica to a standalone instance when backup is running
+- You cannot promote a replica to a standalone instance when backup is running on the replica
 - PITR is 5 minutes but RTO is longer incase of DR.
 - You can export log data from CloudWatch Logs to S3 by creating an export task in CloudWatch (create export-task CLI command)
 - Set log retention with parameter rds.log_retention_period for postgresql